 A ruptured spleen is a medical emergency, as it can cause life-threatening bleeding.
-Go straight to A&E if you think you've ruptured or damaged your spleen.

 The spleen can become swollen after an infection or injury.
 It can also become enlarged as a result of a disease such as cirrhosis, leukaemia or rheumatoid arthritis.

 An enlarged spleen doesn't always cause symptoms.
 Otherwise, look out for: